yoon-thiri04/Ink2Text-MM/README.md

 ---
 ###  Key Purposes
 * **Digital Stationery:** Seamless **note-taking on PDFs** and digital sketches for **iPad/Tablet** users.
+* **Real-time Handwriting Conversion**: Inspired by **Apple Scribble** and apps like Note taking, the system allows users to write naturally on a sketch canvas and automatically converts handwritten input into clean digital text displayed above or in place of the strokes.
 * **Educational Tool:** An interactive way to **teach** children **Burmese calligraphy** by providing instant digital feedback on their handwritten letters.
 * **Accessibility:** Making digital content creation more intuitive for those who prefer handwriting over typing.
 * **Digitization:** Rapidly converting handwritten archives or personal journals into searchable digital formats.